Want to Go All-in on Going Green at Home? These Projects are Expensive but Provide Max Savings

 Solar

 Solar-energy technology continues to advance in ways that can greatly benefit homeowners.
-Panels sold today cost considerably less than those available just five or six years ago, yet produce more electricity.
+Panels sold today cost less than those available 10 years ago, yet produce more electricity.
 These efficiency gains mean most families can install fairly small projects to cover all their electricity costs.

-Your payback period depends on where you live.
+Without the tax credit, your payback period depends very much on where you live.
 Some states and municipalities have strong incentive programs; others offer little or no help.
-That means in some regions of the U.S. homeowners will break even within just three years, but in other areas the payback period can be 12 years or longer.
-But after that, your system will provide free electricity for many more years.
+That means in some regions of the U.S. homeowners will break even within just five years, but in other areas the payback period can be 20 years or longer.

 You can finance the high initial cost with a loan from an installer or a home equity line of credit.
 But that can add thousands of dollars in interest charges to your total cost.

-Alternatively, in most states you can sign on with a company that supplies equipment via a lease or similar arrangement in exchange for paying it a flat monthly fee—typically $40 to $100 per month—and letting it collect the tax credit.
+Alternatively, you can sign on with a company that supplies equipment via a lease or similar arrangement in exchange for paying it a flat monthly fee—typically $75 to $150 per month.
 In general, we don’t think these arrangements represent good deals for most homeowners.

 Start by making sure your house and its roof are good fits for solar.
 Homes with roofs that have unobstructed southern exposures are the best sites.
 Because solar panels last for 25 years or more, and because your shingles will need equal longevity, ask a good roofer if you should replace shingles where you plan to install panels.